Learn everything about the future tense and its usage in the Polish language using many practical examples!

 Imperfective verbs (czasowniki niedokonane)

 The future tense refers to activities that will be performed in the future or planned to.
 In the Polish language real future tense can be formed using imperfective verbs only.
 These verbs represent the action as being not finished, in a continuous way, without referring to its beginning, its end or its results.
 The future tense thus is used to describe any event that is not defined to be completed.
-The most important thing in the whole sentence is the appearance of something that will happen in the future, but without any time limits.
+The most important thing in the whole sentence is the appearance of something that will happen in the future, but without any time limits download equalizer for free.
 Consider following example Jutro będziemy słuchać muzyki (“Tomorrow we will listen to music”) which does not explicitly identify period of the action or from when to when the music will be listened to.